ModelingSimulation/undergraduateClass/index.md

 ## Welcome to our website

 Here, we will post some useful example code and notes.
 It is not required for you to work with this code, but it may be helpful for getting started.
 For Fall 2018, the instructors were [Charlie Peskin](https://www.math.nyu.edu/faculty/peskin/) and [Charles Puelz](https://cpuelz.github.io/).
-For Fall 2019, the instructors are [Charlie Peskin](https://www.math.nyu.edu/faculty/peskin/) Guanhua Sun.
+For Fall 2019, the instructors are [Charlie Peskin](https://www.math.nyu.edu/faculty/peskin/) and Guanhua Sun.
 This class is associated with the [Modeling and Simulation RTG grant](https://math.nyu.edu/dynamic/research/pages/research-and-training-group-mathematical-modeling-and-simulation/) here at Courant.

 ### Code